 Echeveria 'Perle von Nürnberg'

-Echeveria 'Perle von Nürnberg' is a popular hybrid and one of the most beautiful of all Echeverias.
-It is a succulent with attractive rosettes of fleshy leaves that change the color from blue-green to gorgeous shades of pink, red and purple.
+Echeveria 'Perle von Nürnberg' is a beautiful succulent that forms rosettes of thick fleshy leaves that change the color from blue-green to gorgeous shades of pink, red and purple.
+It is a popular hybrid and one of the most beautiful Echeverias.
 The rosettes grow up to 8 inches (20 cm) in diameter.
-Leaves are rounded, pointed, and with a coating of farina.
-Flowers are coral pink with yellow interiors and appear in summer on reddish, up to 1 foot (30 cm) long inflorescences.
+Leaves are rounded, tapering to a point, and covered with a powdery bloom.
+Flowers are coral pink with yellow interiors and appear on reddish, up to 1 foot (30 cm) long inflorescences in summer.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).